 FTC disclosure: I would like to thank Penguin Random House for providing me with an advance reader copy via access to the galley for free through the First to Read program.

 Between the changing POVs and changing timeline, the characters and events were not memorable to me.
-I realized that having read up to page 45 and trying to finish the rest in another sitting was a mistake on my part.
-I’d recommend most read this one in one sitting, otherwise if you’re like me, you might forget which character is who and what circumstance they are in and why it mattered.
+I realized that having read up to page 45 and trying to finish the rest in another sitting was likely a mistake on my part.
+I’d recommend trying to read this one in one sitting, otherwise if you’re like me, you might forget which character is who and what circumstance they are in and why it mattered.

 Every reader has differing thresholds, but the vulgarity and dysfunction was too much for me.
 Gross.